-Figure S4.
-Geologic map showing the top-Paleozoic surface, layout adjusted from RGD, (1995).
+Figure S4.1 Geologic map showing the top-Paleozoic surface, layout adjusted from RGD, (1995).
 Stratigraphic mismatches between the map and borehole reports or geodatabases are indicated with circles.
 Note the Dalhem outcrop is indicated as a triangle.

-4.2 Dalhem-Val Dieu road section
+4.2 Val Dieu-Dalhem road section